inform-us/requirements_specifications/rules/pain.md

 - Generate a weekly mean value (weekly aggregation)
 - Week defined a Monday 00:00 – Sunday 23:59

-## Chart 2a GREEN [Interval chart] none to mild pain
-**Measurement interval – weekly chart**
+**INTERVAL SPC CHARTS (refer to derived data from 'Pain Score Measurement Interval [A])**
+1. These are weekly percentage (p-charts) SPC
-- Week defined a Monday 00:00 – Sunday 23:59
+2. Week defined a Monday 00:00 – Sunday 23:59

+## Chart 2a GREEN [Measurement Interval Chart] - none to mild pain
-- Look at GREEN measurement category in a week
+1. Look at GREEN category measurement intervals in that week
-- Numerator = count measurement intervals that are ≤ 4:00 hours
+2. Numerator = count of time intervals that are ≤ 4:00 hours for the GREEN category
-- Denominator = count all measurement intervals in the GREEN category in that week
+3. Denominator (adjusted) = count all measurement intervals in the GREEN category in that week that are >8:00 hours and ADD +1 to denominator for each four hour period greater than the permitted 4:00 hours
-- Generate percentage of measurement intervals that are 4:00 hours or less
+4. Generate percentage of measurement intervals for that week that are 4:00 hours or less: numerator / denominator (adjusted)
-- Plot on weekly chart
+5. Plot on weekly chart

-## Chart 2b AMBER/RED [Interval chart] moderate severe pain
+## Chart 2b AMBER/RED [Measurement Interval chart] - moderate severe pain
-**Measurement interval – weekly chart**
-- Week defined a Monday 00:00 – Sunday 23:59
-- Look at AMBER/RED measurement category in a week
+1. Look at AMBER/RED category measurement intervals in that week
-- Numerator = count measurement intervals that are ≤ 1:00 hour
+2. Numerator = count of time intervals that are ≤ 1:00 hour for the AMBER/RED category
-- Denominator = count all measurement intervals in the AMBER/RED category in that week
+3. Denominator (adjusted) = count all measurement intervals in the AMBER/RED category in that week that are >1:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hours
-- Generate percentage of measurement intervals that are 1:00 hour or less
+4. Generate percentage of measurement intervals for that week that are 1:00 hour or less: numerator / denominator (adjusted)
-- Plot on weekly chart
+5. Plot on weekly chart

-  Anotation: We acknowledge the possibility of VPS at rest being a higher reading than VPS at movement though this is unlikely and therefore in the event that both scores are documented we select VPS at movement.
-  Questions for clarification : Is the prioritisation of pain scores the same for SPC as for the RAG classification?
-If yes, is that written in this part of the code?
-  Are we happy with the decision to exclude CPOT when entered at the same time than VPS ( though it might not be the exact same time stamp)?